Drift Localization using Conformal Predictions: Experiments

 \paragraph{Evaluation of Method} To evaluate our method, we follow the same procedure as~\cite{oneortwo}\footnote{See \url{https://github.com/FabianHinder/Advanced-Drift-Localization} for the code}.
 For the simpler NINCO and Fashion-MNIST datasets, we use $2\times 60$ samples with 10 drifting, for the Fish-Head dataset, we used $2\times 250$ samples with 98 drifting; here, the increase was necessary as otherwise no method yielded results above random chance.
 Besides the novel conformal-prediction-based approach (CP) using decision trees (DT) and MLPs as models, we evaluate the model-based approach~(MB-DL; \cite{hinder2022}) using permutations and decision trees on bootstraps (DT, perm.) similar to \cref{alg} and heuristic approach based on random forests (RF, heur.), LDD-DIS~\cite{ldd}, and $kdq$-trees~\cite{kdqtree}.
 Following \cite{oneortwo}, we use the ROC-AUC as a score.
 We repeat each experiment 500 times.

 The results are shown in \cref{fig:results}.
-One can clearly observe that for both NINCO and Fashion-MNIST, the proposed conformal-prediction-based localization outperforms the related work, in particular, when using MLPs.
-Considering the new Fish-Head benchmark, we obtain that our method, realized with decision trees, outperforms the other methods.
-In this setting, the model-based approaches perform at a similar level to our MLP-based version.
-Overall, the new data benchmark seems to be a more challenging task, making it suitable for further evaluation.
+We observe that for both NINCO and Fashion-MNIST, the proposed conformal-prediction-based localization outperforms the related work when using MLPs.
+When using decision trees, the conformal prediction approach outperforms the permutation-based approach (MB-DL; DT) on NINCO; on Fashion-MNIST the method performs comparably poorly.
+Considering the new Fish-Head benchmark, we observe that our method, realized with decision trees, outperforms the other methods.
+In this setting, the model-based decision trees outperform our MLP-based version and the random forest heuristic.
+The latter is interesting as the random-forest-based heuristic usually performs better than the actual permutation-based approach.
+This shows that the larger pool of potential base models is an important aspect of our conformal approach.
+Overall, the new data benchmark and the NINCO dataset seem to be more challenging tasks, making them suitable for further evaluation.